Phillipsburg, Texas

-Phillipsburg is an unincorporated community in south Washington County, in the U.S. state of Texas.
+Phillipsburg is an unincorporated community in southern Washington County, in the U.S. state of Texas.
 The very small rural community is located along State Highway 36 (SH 36) south of Brenham.
 Aside from the names of two local roads, the name Phillipsburg is no longer marked on modern maps.
 The cemetery and Lutheran church, which is still open for worship, are actually slightly to the south in neighboring Austin County.